AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/blueprints/best-next-actions-after-install.md

 product-area: system-administration;workfront-integrations
 navigation-topic: best-practices-catalog
 title: Actions to take after installing a blueprint
-description: This article outlines what you should do after you install a blueprint in Adobe Workfront to fully deploy the blueprint to your system users.
+description: This article outlines what you should do after you install a blueprint in [!DNL Adobe Workfront] to fully deploy the blueprint to your system users.
 author: Lisa
 feature: System Setup and Administration
 role: Admin